GluuFederation/gluu-gateway/README.md

 ## KONGA Guide

-> Note: After installation and first time login, Go to `connection` tab and select the one to use by clicking on the respective star icon.
+> Note: After installation and first time login, Go to `connection` tab and select the one kong node to use by clicking on the respective star icon.

 ### 1. Dashboard